 South African income tax for foreigners

-Foreign residents pay the same income tax in South Africa as local citizens, however, those who classed as non-resident taxpayers are only taxed on income earned in South Africa, and not worldwide.
+Foreign residents pay the same income tax in South Africa as local citizens.
+However, those classed as non-resident taxpayers are only taxed on income earned in South Africa and not worldwide.

 For both South African residents and non-residents, there is no tax on overseas pensions in South Africa.
 However, those retiring to South Africa who are receiving a South African pension will be liable to pay tax on annual earnings above R116,500, and at least the minimum 18% tax on lump sum payments above R500,000.
-Read more about taxes and retirement in South Africa here.
+More information about taxes and retirement in South Africa is available from the South African Revenue Service.

-South Africa has tax treaties with Australia, Japan, UK, US, Thailand and Sweden.
-These have been set up to help ensure that individuals moving from one country to another don’t have to pay ‘double taxation’ on income earned in their home country.
-Here is a list of countries that have tax treaties with South Africa.
+South Africa has tax treaties with Australia, Japan, Sweden, Thailand, the United Kingdom, and the United States, amongst others.
+These have been set up to help ensure that individuals moving from one country to another don’t have to pay double taxation on income earned in their home country.

 How to fill in a South African tax return